We've put together this guide to help you host the most successful Virtual Fair possible via Handshake.

 Communication with your students

 - You can send updates and reminders about your fair to students by using the “Email Student Attendees” feature.
-This feature can also be used to market your fair by sending emails to students that are “Invited but not registered”!
+This feature can also be used to market your fair by sending emails to students based on invitation, registration, or checkin status, as well as the following new additions:

 Day-of support for students